cole-trapnell-lab/hooke/docs/advanced.md

-# Using Hooke to analyze timeseries perturbation data
+# Analyzing time series perturbation data with Hooke

 Hooke can be used to analyze data with multiple time points across perturbations, such as the data found in [Saunders, Srivatsan, et al. Nature, in press (2023)](https://www.biorxiv.org/content/10.1101/2022.08.04.502764v1).
 This study in includes ~3 million single cells across almost 2000 individual barcoded embryos.
 It includes 19 timepoints (18-96 hpf) and 23 genetic loss of function experiments.
 For more information see the [ZSCAPE website](https://cole-trapnell-lab.github.io/zscape/).